glow1040/sum-2/readme.md

 - using git cmd, with its cl
 - learning how to create a project by creating a repository
 - learning how to use some command lines on git
-- learning how to create a readme file
+- learning how to create a readme file.
 - practising how to create a readme file, acessment,identification & correction of errors.